Quantum limit for laser interferometric gravitational wave detectors from optical dissipation

 In Fig.\,\ref{fig:cavity} (a), we show a simplified representation of the general scheme in Fig.\,\ref{fig:config} when only looking at the differential mode, which contains the GW signal, and the corresponding input and output fields at the differential (dark) port.
 We include the optical loss inside the arm cavity, the SRC and at the output.
 Depending on the configuration of the intra-cavity filters, the SRC loss can be contributed by several lossy channels.
 Each introduces a frequency-dependent loss $\epsilon_i(\Omega)$.
 To derive the lower bound on the sensitivity without specifying the detail intra-cavity filter configuration, we assume a single effective frequency independent loss:

 which is the minimum of the total loss over the frequency.

-Inside the arm cavity, the field not only experiences the optomechanical squeezing mentioned earlier but also picks up a round trip phase of $2\Omega\tau$ through free propagation.
+Inside the arm cavity, the field not only experiences the ponderomotive squeezing mentioned earlier but also picks up a round trip phase of $2\Omega L/c$ through free propagation.
 The higher the frequency of the sideband, the more phase it picks up; this is sometimes referred to as ``positive dispersion''.
 Such a phase relation makes the high-frequency signal sidebands deviate from the perfect resonant condition, which reduces their amplitude at the output.
-In the case of Advanced LIGO, it decreases detector sensitivity at high frequencies and leads to a finite detector bandwidth around 1kHz, as shown by the sensitivity curve in Fig.\,\ref{fig:sensitivity}.
-In addition, any passive element of the intra-cavity filters will also introduce a frequency-dependent phase $\Phi$ associated with the rotation, as mentioned after Eq.\,\eqref{eq:Mrot}.
-Since we are considering the lower sensitivity bound from the optical loss, we assume that the intra-cavity filters may also contain active elements\,\cite{Miao2015a, Zhou2015} that produce the optimal phase $\phi_{\rm nd}$ with a negative dispersion, which cancels all these phases around the frequency of interest, namely,
+In the case of Advanced LIGO, it decreases the detector sensitivity at high frequencies and leads to a finite detector bandwidth around 1kHz, as shown by the sensitivity curve in Fig.\,\ref{fig:sensitivity}.
+With the nominal configuration, one can increase the bandwidth by tuning the properties of the SRC.
+This comes, however, at the cost of decreasing the peak sensitivity.
+Such a trade-off between the bandwidth and peak sensitivity was first found by Mizuno\,\cite{Mizuno1995} and is a direct consequence of the QCRB in Eq.\,\eqref{eq:FQL}.

+Adding any passive element to the intra-cavity filter will also introduce a frequency-dependent phase, as mentioned after Eq.\,\eqref{eq:Mrot}.
+This trade-off cannot be circumvented with passive elements, but since we are only considering the sensitivity bound resulting from optical losses, we assume that the intra-cavity filters may also contain active elements that produce the so-called white-light-cavity effect.
+With active elements present all signal sidebands may be resonantly enhanced\,\cite{Wicht1997, Miao2015a, Zhou2015}.
+That is, these active elements produce the optimal phase $\phi_{\rm nd}$ with a negative dispersion, which cancels both the propagation phase $2\Omega L/c$ and the passive filter phase $\Phi$ around the frequency of interest, namely,

 Any non-perfect cancelation will lead to a sensitivity that is worse than the loss-induced limit considered here.